influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/transform-data.md

 ![](/img/flux/flux-windowed-aggregates.png)

-## Ungroup aggregate tables

-Use the `group()` function with the `none:true` parameter to remove the window partitions and combine the aggregate rows into a single table.
+## Add times to your aggregates
+As values are aggregated, the resulting tables do not have a `_time` column because the aggregated record does not inherit a time from the records used in the aggregation.
+A `_time` column is required in the [next operation](#unwindow-aggregate-tables).
+To add one, use the [`duplicate()` function](/flux/v0.7/functions/transformations/duplicate) to duplicate the `_stop` column as the `_time` column for each windowed table.

 ```js
 from(bucket:"telegraf/autogen")